anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

     <img src="results/training_values_resume_logy.png" alt="training_resume_logy" width="600"/>
 </p>

 This agent is almost able to reach a score of 10 million.
-Although a drop in performance is observed, it is able to recover from forgetting and overfitting.
+Although a drop in performance is observed as training continues past episode 10,000, it is able to recover from forgetting and overfitting.
 Whilst futher time is not spent training this agent, it could be expected that the agent performance would oscillate as it unlearns and relearns the optimal actions to take, but not completely forgetting how to reach the optimum as we saw in catastrophic forgetting.
 However, as alpha continues to decay this should eventually enable the agent to remain stable around its maximum score.

 ### Epsilon Greedy Policy